Eric Cantona had a seismic impact on English football – and he will also go down as one of the Premier League’s greatest ever bargains.

 – One-and-a-third Don Goodmans – Don Goodmen?
 (West Brom to Sunderland, £900,000)

-– One third of Alan Shearer (Southampton to Blackburn Rovers, £3.6m).
+– One-third of Alan Shearer (Southampton to Blackburn Rovers, £3.6m).
 See?
 Told you Dalglish would come good.
 He just had the wrong Shearer first time round.

-Having kept an eye on Cantona for a while, Ferguson took his opportunity gleefully when Wilkinson (or possibly Leeds general manager Bill Fotherby, depending which version you read) phoned Old Trafford enquire about the availability of Denis Irwin, who he had been considering as a replacement for Tony Dorigo.
+Having kept an eye on Cantona for a while, Ferguson took his opportunity gleefully when Wilkinson (or possibly Leeds general manager Bill Fotherby, depending which version you read) phoned Old Trafford to enquire about the availability of Denis Irwin, who he had been considering as a replacement for Tony Dorigo.

 Ferguson, speaking via Man Utd chairman Martin Edwards, threw some names back the other way, including Cantona’s.
 To the surprise of Ferguson and Edwards, they received another call from Elland Road just minutes later: Leeds were ready to sell.

 The £1.2million fee was so ridiculously low that Ferguson’s assistant, Brian Kidd, remarked: “For that money?
 Has he lost a leg or something?”

 Even putting disciplinary issues aside, Cantona was an almost unprecedentedly different type of player who required sides to play in a style never before seen in English football.

 Cantona’s incredible success under Ferguson showed other clubs that when looking to solve a tactical problem, we were often better off looking at what sides were doing abroad.
 Without Cantona, perhaps England would have no Arsene Wenger.

-Cantona showed that the biggest clubs could succeed with more cultured No.10s, which English football simply didn’t produce at the time – how could it, with no precedent?
-English players of that type had always been square pegs pushed into round holes.
+Cantona showed that the biggest clubs could succeed with more cultured No.10s, which English football simply didn’t produce at the time.
+Without Cantona, perhaps there would have been no Juninho, no Gianfranco Zola, no David Silva, no Wayne Rooney.

-Ferguson’s experience with Cantona emboldened a very good manager to make the brave decisions that would make him a great: signing 31-year-old Sheringham as Cantona’s replacement and getting four excellent seasons out of him, or getting rid of the prolific Ruud Van Nistelrooy in his prime to make room for a raw Cristiano Ronaldo.
+Furthermore, Ferguson’s experience with Cantona emboldened a very good manager to make the brave decisions that would make him a great: signing 31-year-old Sheringham as Cantona’s replacement and getting four excellent seasons out of him, or getting rid of the prolific Ruud Van Nistelrooy in his prime to make room for a raw Cristiano Ronaldo.